ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 `127.0.0.1:11211/?timeout=3600&prefix=simplepie_md5("$name:$type")`

-This co-relates with our source code as we have `timeout `as 60sec and prefix as `xct_`.
+This co-relates with our source code as we have `timeout`as 60sec and prefix as `xct_`.
 So now we understand that the appending `4e5612ba07(...)` is an md5 hash and `name` is the Unique ID for the cache.

-Looking at [**base.php**](https://github.com/simplepie/simplepie/blob/ae49e2201b6da9c808e5dac437aca356a11831b4/library/SimplePie/Cache/Base.php) we found the following two lines through which we can confirm content of `type`
+Looking at [**base.php**](https://github.com/simplepie/simplepie/blob/ae49e2201b6da9c808e5dac437aca356a11831b4/library/SimplePie/Cache/Base.php) we found the following two lines through which we can confirm the value of `type` is `spc`

 ```php
 const TYPE_FEED = 'spc'; //Line 60